 1. Method 1

-A water surface profile calculation must be performed by the Engineer of Record for all open channels, closed conduits and culverts.
+A water surface profile calculation must be performed by the Consulting Engineer for all open channels, closed conduits and culverts.

 The minimum 'n' values to be used in the Manning's formula shall conform to the following: